Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

 Testing an Example
 ------------------

+To test a Mathematica example :ref:`Brick Daemon <brickd>` and :ref:`Brick Viewer
+<brickv>` have to be installed first.
+Brick Daemon acts as a proxy between the
+USB interface of the Bricks and the API bindings.
+Brick Viewer connects to Brick Daemon and helps to figure out basic information about the connected Bricks and Bricklets.

 As an example we will run the Stepper Brick configuration example.
 To do this open the ``examples/Brick/Stepper/ExampleConfiguration.nb`` Notebook in Mathematica, change the UID to the one of your Stepper Brick and evaluate all